 - Press and hold the power key on the keyboard until your Surface Laptop turns off and restarts to the Windows logo.
 It takes about 20 seconds, then releases the power button.

-If you’ve tried all the steps above and have no luck with it, your Surface Laptop might have a hardware issue.
+If you’ve tried all the steps above and have had no luck with it, your Surface Laptop might have a hardware issue.
 You should contact the store you purchased your laptop from or contact your local Microsoft Store for technical support.
 Alternatively, Microsoft also provides an online device service and repair portal where you can request a repair order for your laptop.
 To do so:

 - Go to https://account.microsoft.com/devices